linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

 ## Troubleshooting

-If your are having problems with the CCM, such as the NodeBalancer not being created, you can check the CCM's error logs.
+If you are having problems with the CCM, such as the NodeBalancer not being created, you can check the CCM's error logs.
 First, you'll need to find the name of the CCM Pod in the `kube-system` namespaces:

     kubcetl get pods -n kube-system